Ensembling methods for countrywide short term forecasting of gas demand: Exploratory analysis

 \subsection{Industrial gas demand}

-Industrial Gas Demand (IGD) does not exhibit strong trends from 2007 to 2018: a significant decrease is only recorded in 2009, following the financial crisis started in the previous year.

-The series presents consistent weekly and yearly seasonal patterns.
-As most of the industrial facilities stop or slow down production during the weekend, IGD is lower on Saturdays and Sundays.
-In August and at the end of December, traditional holiday periods in Italy, IGD drops to about half of its average value.
-Other holidays, such as Easter and the Labour Day, result in similar effects, although more limited in time. \\ During the year, IGD shows a decreasing trend from January to August and an increasing one from September to December, due to the effect of temperature: colder weather during the winter calls for greater gas consumption for environmental heating. \\ Such features are clearly shown in \cref{igd_superimp}, where 11 years of IDG are superimposed, aligning weekdays to better represent periodic behaviours.
+Industrial Gas Demand (IGD) does not exhibit strong trends: a significant decrease is only recorded in 2009, following the financial crisis started in the previous year.
+The series presents weekly and yearly seasonal patterns.
+In particular, as most of the industrial facilities stop or slow down production during the weekend, IGD is lower on Saturdays and Sundays.
+In August and at the end of December, typical holiday periods, IGD drops to about half of its average value.
+Other holidays, such as Easter and the Labour Day, result in similar effects.
+During the year, IGD shows a decrease from January to August and an increase from September to December, due to the use of gas for environmental heating.
+All these features can be appreciated in \cref{igd_superimp}, where 11 years of IGD are superimposed, aligning weekdays to better highlight periodic behaviours.

-The periodogram in \cref{igd_periodogram} presents peaks at periods 365.25 and 7, caused by yearly and weekly seasonality, respectively, while other relevant values are ascribable to multiple harmonics of the fundamental ones.
-Notably, the magnitude of the weekly component is greater than the ones relative to yearly seasonality, a significant difference from what shown for RGD \cite{Marziali2019residential}.
+The periodogram, plotted in \cref{igd_periodogram}, exhibits peaks at periods of 365.25 and 7 days, while other relevant values are ascribable to multiple harmonics of the fundamental ones.
+Notably, differently from what happens for RGD \cite{fabbiani2019forecasting}, the weekly seasonality prevails on the yearly one in terms of magnitude.

-Previous studies proved that temperature is one of the most important exogenous variables which affect gas demand \cite{Marziali2019residential, vsebalj2017predicting, BALDACCI2016190, gil2004generalized}: however, the relation is intuitively stronger in the case of RGD, being natural gas a widespread fuel for domestic heating.
-It is also worth considering the so-called Heating Day Degrees (HDD) that are defined as $\mathrm{HDD} = \max(18-T, 0)$, where $T$ is the temperature in degrees Celsius.
-The correlation coefficients, computed on the entire dataset, between IGD and temperature and between IGD and HDD are -0.34 and 0.28 respectively, see \cref{igd_temp} for the scatter plots.
+Temperature is known to be a major determinant of gas demand \cite{vsebalj2017predicting, BALDACCI2016190, gil2004generalized}.
+In order to take into account that the need for heating ceases when temperature raises above $18\,^{\circ}{\rm C}$, it is useful to refer to the so-called Heating Degree Days (HDD), defined as $\mathrm{HDD} = \max(18-T, 0)$, where $T$ is the temperature in degrees Celsius.
+The scatter plots of IGD against temperature and IGD against HDD are reported in \cref{igd_temp}.